abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/logging.md

 2026-05-05 13:41:09 abcsrv23 132131237914304 orchestrator [DEBUG  ] oc.od.orchestrator.ODOrchestratorKubernetes.findDesktopByUser:leela Pod is found leela-be51a
 ```

-## Logging configuration
+## Logging Configuration

-`logging` dict use the python logging module [logging module](https://docs.python.org/3.8/library/logging.config.html)
+The `logging` dictionary uses the Python logging module configuration format.
+Refer to the [logging module](https://docs.python.org/3.8/library/logging.config.html) documentation for the full specification.

-The `syslog` and `graylog` protocol messaging are supported too.
+The `syslog` and `graylog` protocols are also supported.

-The default features for each handler are:
+The default configuration for each handler is as follows:

 | handler              | Features   |